RFK assassin moves closer to freedom with help of 2 Kennedys

 “I’m overwhelmed just by being able to view Mr. Sirhan face to face,” he said.
 “I’ve lived my life both in fear of him and his name in one way or another.
 And I am grateful today to see him as a human being worthy of compassion and love.”

+“He took our father from our family and he took him from America,” the six siblings wrote in a statement late Friday.
+“We are in disbelief that this man would be recommended for release.

+The statement was signed by Joseph P. Kennedy II, Courtney Kennedy, Kerry Kennedy, Christopher G. Kennedy, Maxwell T. Kennedy and Rory Kennedy.

-Robert F. Kennedy Jr., who has spoken in favor of his release in the past wrote in favor of paroling Sirhan.
-He said in the letter that he met him in prison and was moved by Sirhan “who wept, clinching my hands and asked for forgiveness.”
+But another sibling, Robert F. Kennedy Jr., has spoken in favor of his release in the past and wrote in favor of paroling Sirhan.
+He said in the letter that he met him in prison and was moved by Sirhan, “who wept, clinching my hands, and asked for forgiveness.”

 “While nobody can speak definitively on behalf of my father, I firmly believe that based on his own consuming commitment to fairness and justice, that he would strongly encourage this board to release Mr. Sirhan because of Sirhan’s impressive record of rehabilitation,” he said in a letter submitted during the hearing to the board.